The Asian Curry Awards judging panel

 Ria Amber Tesia

-Ria Amber Tesia is an award-winning author, food critic, Best of Bolton Winner (2012–2014) and Patron of Reading.
-She is a passionate foodie reviewing restaurants worldwide and loves championing good food and great spaces.
+Ria Amber Tesia is an award-winning author, food critic, Best of Bolton Winner (2012–2015) and editor of Apéritif Magazine.
+She reviews restaurants and loves championing good food and great spaces.

-Ria provides journalistic and social media services to food festival organisers and frequently interviews celebrity chefs for exclusive features, including James Martin, John Torode, Lisa Faulkner and Gino D’Acampo.
+From proof-reading for BAFTA to Tweeting for Antonio Carluccio, Ria has a natural love for social media, writing and editing.
+She provides journalistic and social media services to diverse industries and frequently interviews celebrity chefs for exclusive features, including James Martin, John Torode, Lisa Faulkner and Gino D’Acampo.

 Ria has been involved in judging various food and drink awards, and is a consultant recipe developer for catering companies and restaurants.
-She is currently working hard on her debut cookbook whilst putting the finishing touches to the sequel of her second novel. www.riaambertesia.com
+She is currently working hard on her debut cookbook whilst putting the finishing touches to her third novel.